 Everyone who has been placed on assignment in Norway must send a tax return to the tax authorities if they have not used the withholding tax scheme.

 There is a great need for advice in the HR area as there can be some large differences between Norway's and the home country's legislation.

 As an employer of foreign workers in Norway there are many rules to concider and formalities to go through.

-Get assistance with your business in Norway:
+Get assistant with your business in Norway and internationally: